Nuitka/Nuitka-website/pages/roadmap.rst

    but ought to be doable too.
 And in some cases, it can be known to not work and should not be suggested.

--  Support for keyword argument calls to use faster calling code.

-   Esp. for the for the compiled functions, we currently go in these cases through the the ``tp_call`` slot, taking dictionary, and esp. when there is a mixture of dictionary and keyword arguments, this is causing Nuitka to be even slower.

--  Faster Object creation for compiled ``__init__`` and/or ``__new__``

-   Right now, these are called through the ``tp_call`` slow, which makes argument passing unnecessarily slow.

 -  Better code for ``+= 1`` constructs with lack of type knowledge.

    There is a long standing todo, to add the ``CLONG`` support for